singh1114/best/_posts/2020-02-09-how-to-evaluate-your-machine-learning-model-like-a-pro-metrics.md

   - python
 include_mathjax: true
 ---
-You are happy with your Machine Learning model.
+You are happy with your Machine Learning model and excited to share about it with your client.
 You go up to your clients and show them the new model.
 You are excited to run it on the new production data.
 Checking your eagerness, client asks this question.

 > How accurate is your model?